 PoetAndrew Norris sent me a message via YouTube sharing his amazing film, based upon the exhumation of Elizabeth Siddal.
 I am thrilled to share it with you, Norris is indeed a talent and I encourage you to see his other films via his blog.

-I have only seen snippets of Desperate Romantics, so I can’t really speak about the miniseries as a whole.
+I have only seen snippets of Desperate Romantics so far; I can’t really speak about the series as a whole.
 I am aware of the historical inaccuracies and I do question some of the changes made.
 But from what I’ve seen, Amy Manson portrays Lizzie as likable and spirited.
 I’ve enjoyed seeing Lizzie portrayed with personality and not as a demure waif who sits quietly n Rossetti’s shadow.

 Since Desperate Romantics began I have seen a definite rise in traffic.
 I thought that both new and returning readers would like a glimpse of other portrayals of Elizabeth Siddal.
 Below, via YouTube, is a clip from Dante’s Inferno, directed by Ken Russell: